purushottamkar/macer/README.md

 ### Installing Base Packages and Curate Datasets

 This project runs on `Python 3.7`.
-To install all packages, and curate the datasets from TRACER and DeepFix, run
+To install all packages, and curate the datasets from TRACER and DeepFix, install `conda` and run

 `sudo make install`